-Is it better to pay off the entire balance on a credit card each month, or to always leave a small balance to carry over?
+Is it better to pay off the entire balance on a credit card each month, or to leave a small balance to carry over?

 Paying your credit card balance in full each month can help your credit scores.
-There is a common myth that carrying a balance on your credit card from month to month can benefit your credit scores, but that is not true.
+There is a common myth that carrying a balance on your credit card from month to month is good for your credit scores.
+That simply is not true.

 It's Best to Pay Your Credit Card Balance in Full Each Month

-If you are trying to establish a strong payment history, you can do so by making small purchases on your credit card each month, paying the balance in full and on time each month.
+If you are trying to establish a strong payment history, you can do so by making small purchases on your credit card and then paying the balance in full and on time each month.
 This practice keeps the card active and your balance well below your credit limit.
 It also demonstrates that you consistently manage debt well, which can help increase your credit scores.